Treaty of Ghent: Aftermath

 In the century of peace between both countries that followed from 1815 to World War I, several more territorial and diplomatic disputes arose, but all were resolved peacefully, sometimes by arbitration.

-The course of the war resolved and resolved one major original issue for the Americans.
+The course of the war resolved one major original issue for the Americans.
 Most Indigenous nations had allied with the British but had been defeated, allowing the United States to continue its expansion westward.
-On the other hand Britain maintained their maritime rights with no mention of impressment in the treaty, a key victory for them.
+On the other hand Britain maintained its maritime rights with no mention of impressment in the treaty, a key victory for them.

 James Carr argues that Britain negotiated the Treaty of Ghent with the goal of ending the war but knew that a major British expedition had been ordered to seize New Orleans.
 Carr says that Britain had no intention of repudiating the treaty and continuing the war if it had won the battle.

+The arrival of the treaty at the Foreign Office on December 26 was announced in The London Gazette the following day.
+It was also ratified by Prince George as regent, at his London residence Carlton House on the same day, December 27, 1814.

+conveyed two diplomats, one British and one American, to North America, (Note: Mr. Baker left for Plymouth... with the Treaty of Peace, which he carries out to the American Government, for ratification.
+He was accompanied by Mr. Carroll, Secretary to Mr. Clay, one of the American Commissioners...
+They sail immediately from Plymouth, in the Favourite sloop of war, which is considered a fast sailing vessel.) departing Plymouth, Devon on January 2.
+(Note: Plymouth, 2 January 1815.
+Favorite SW with dispatches sailed for America.)
+(Note: Plymouth, Jan 2nd.
+Sailed Brazen, Favorite and Insolent, to the westward.)
+She brought back the ratification by the United States Senate (dated February 17, 1815), which arrived at the Foreign Office on March 13, 1815.
 News of the treaty finally reached the United States soon after it had won a major victory in the Battle of New Orleans, and the treaty won immediate wide approval from all sides.
-The British learned of the treaty when arrived off Fort Bowyer on February 13, carrying news that the Treaty of Ghent had been signed on the previous Christmas Eve.